Dr. Anya Bernstein

 Bernstein was honored to have this work generously supported by a number of external research and writing fellowships, including Fulbright, Social Science Research Council, and Wenner-Gren Foundation Fellowships for field research, Mellon/American Councils of Learned Societies writing fellowship, Michigan Society of Fellows Postdoctoral Fellowship, and Social Science Research Council Fellowship for Transregional Research.
-Her articles have appeared in Cultural Anthropology, Comparative Studies in Society and History, Ab Imperio, Inner Asia, Sibirica: Journal for Siberian Studies, and Mongolian Studies.
+Her articles have appeared in Critical Inquiry, Cultural Anthropology, Comparative Studies in Society and History, Ab Imperio, Inner Asia, Sibirica: Journal for Siberian Studies, Mongolian Studies, and Public Culture (forthcoming 2014).
 Bernstein’s films have been screened at numerous ethnographic film festivals around the world and are widely used in university classrooms for courses on anthropology of religion, globalization, tourism, Asian and Russian studies, and indigenous societies.

 Bernstein holds a BS in Linguistics from Georgetown University, an MA in Visual Anthropology from the University of Manchester, and a PhD in Anthropology from New York University.
 From 2010 to 2012 she was a Postdoctoral Fellow at the Michigan Society of Fellows.

 - Cultural Anthropology